 Company culture has become more integral for attracting new talent.
 According to Forbes, a well-planned, inclusive, and positive company culture is the glue holding an organization and its staff together, which is why it demands extra awareness, especially in HR remote onboarding.

-There are plenty of aspects that have motivated your new hires to enter your company: a passion for innovation, diversity and inclusivity, a healthy work-life balance, various opportunities for career development.
+There are plenty of aspects that have motivated your new hires to enter your company: a passion for innovation, diversity, and inclusivity, a healthy work-life balance, and various opportunities for career development.
 Be sure to highlight this when implementing your ideas for onboarding remote employees.

 You can include the following steps in your HR remote onboarding to help them understand your company culture,:

 - Provide an online presentation or host a meeting regarding your core values.
 An alternative would be to send materials to discuss them.